 The most important part of setting goals for this new year should be to have fun while learning and working towards them.
 A new year isn’t about “changing” yourself in the short term but instead finding ways to be a better “you” and keep it that way.

-Our final recommendation is to listen to these awesome sets of playlists while you CRUSH 2020.
+Our final recommendation is to listen to these awesome sets of playlists while your CRUSH new year.

 No matter if you are an educator, a student, or any other title, a new year isn’t about “changing” yourself in the short term but instead finding ways to be a better “you” and keep it that way.
 We hope our recommendations can help you stay on track during this year.